Getting the Most Out of Your HCP Advisors

-Engaging directly with expert advisors helps pharmaceutical companies validate and refine medical, marketing, and payer strategies in support of new product development, as well as create credible, compelling, and relevant messages and contents.
+Engaging directly with expert advisors helps pharmaceutical companies validate and refine medical, marketing, and payer strategies in support of new product development, as well as create credible, compelling, and relevant messages and content.
 A long-term strategy and objective-driven approach to key opinion leader (KOL) engagement throughout the product’s life cycle is essential to ensure the commercial success of a brand.

 Advisory boards are a key tool to facilitate KOL engagement and receive critical feedback and guidance on a wide range of issues, including clinical development and trial protocols, educational activities and promotional campaigns, and market access and product reimbursement strategies.
 Tighter budgets and increasing regulatory constraints compel advisory board organizers to do more for less.
 However, reducing costs without compromising meeting quality and outcomes is critical, as poorly planned and executed advisory boards fail to provide companies with the valuable insights and actionable recommendations they seek from the KOLs in attendance.